microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/basesitepage-delete.md

 ---
 author: "sangle7"
-description: "Remove a sitePage from the site pages list in a site."
+description: "Delete a sitePage from the site pages list in a site."
 title: "Delete baseSitePage"
 ms.localizationpriority: medium
 ms.prod: "sharepoint"